He's currently enjoying a massive salary, and a major managerial move at Eintracht Frankfurt now looks increasingly likely | Goal.com India

-According to Sport1, Matthias Jaissle is weighing a return to one of Europe's top five leagues and can "very well imagine" a move from Saudi Arabian club Al-Ahli to Eintracht.
-Eintracht sporting director Markus Krösche is said to be a "big fan" of the 38-year-old and stays in regular contact with him.
+According to Sport1, Matthias Jaissle is weighing a return to a top-five European league and can "very well imagine" moving from Saudi Arabian club Al-Ahli to Eintracht Frankfurt.
+Eintracht's sporting director, Markus Krösche, is said to be a "big fan" of Jaissle and remains in regular contact with the 38-year-old coach.

 Translated by

-He's currently enjoying a massive salary, and a major managerial move at Eintracht Frankfurt now seems imminent
+He's currently enjoying a massive salary, and a major managerial move at Eintracht Frankfurt now looks increasingly likely

 Krösche and Jaissle have a history together in the Red Bull network: Krösche spent years at RB Leipzig, while Jaissle managed RB Salzburg.
 According to reports, Krösche tried twice to bring Jaissle to Eintracht Frankfurt—first in summer 2023 after Oliver Glasner's exit, and again in the subsequent winter break.

-When that move collapsed, Frankfurt instead appointed Albert Riera to replace the sacked Dino Toppmöller.
+When that move collapsed, Frankfurt instead appointed Albert Riera as Dino Toppmöller's successor.
 However, the Spaniard—described as "difficult to manage"—clashed with key players and the media, and departed after securing only four wins from 14 matches.

 - Getty Images

-Eintracht Frankfurt face a crisis with Albert Riera – Krösche takes responsibility
+Eintracht Frankfurt are in crisis with Albert Riera – Krösche takes responsibility

-In hiring Riera, the veteran boss had gone against his own principles.
-"The key rule I ignored is: if you have to replace a manager mid-season, don't bring in someone who doesn't know the league or have top-flight experience."
-Why did that happen?
-"I had a feeling and a conviction.
+In hiring Riera, the veteran boss had ignored his own principles.
+"The key rule I brushed aside is simple: if you have to replace a manager mid-season, don't bring in someone who doesn't know the league or have top-flight experience."
+So why did he do it?
+"I had a feeling, a conviction...
 I always act on conviction.
 It was so strong that I disregarded the principle of caution."

 - AFP